 If you are a daily or frequent commuter, you may opt to use the Mail&Ride program to receive your monthly LIRR or Metro-North Railroad commutation ticket at home automatically.
 This program does not provide reduced-fare benefits, but the regular monthly ticket costs approximately half the regular peak one-way fare and may be used during peak or off-peak hours for unlimited rides for the calendar month.

 Mail&Ride payments can be deducted from your checking account, charged directly to a major credit card, or paid by check, money order, or transit benefit cards or vouchers.
 Mail&Ride applications are available at station ticket offices or you can apply online for an LIRR or MNR Mail&Ride account from the MTA web site.
 You can also use the web to enroll directly in Mail&Ride.
-Please call Long Island Rail Road at 718-217-5477 or Metro-North Railroad at 800-638-7646 (212-532-4900 in New York City) for more information.
+Please call Long Island Rail Road at 718-217-5477 or Metro-North Railroad at 511 (877-690-5114 outside New York State) for more information.

-You may also opt to purchase a combined monthly commuter rail/Unlimited Ride MetroCard.
+You may also opt to purchase a combined monthly commuter rail/$81 Unlimited Ride MetroCard.
 Please note that the MetroCard portion of the ticket is not a Reduced-Fare MetroCard.
 To take advantage of the reduced-fare benefit, you need to apply for a Reduced-Fare MetroCard.